solace-fi/solace-docs/docs/dev-docs/frontend/components/organisms/Navbar.md

 Hook Dependencies:

-- `useWindowDimension()`
+- `useLocation()`

-Info: Returns component containing Solace Logo along with the navigation links, `NetworkConnectButton`, `WalletConnectButton` , and `TransactionHistoryButton`, as a top navbar.
+Info: Returns component containing Solace Logo along with the navigation links as a top navbar.